Slashee-the-Cow/DirectSupportBlockersReborn/README.md

 **Turn any model you have in Cura into a support blocker!** Works super if you need thing really specific.
 (Which is sort of the point.)
 One thing I've done is if I have a model which is partially hollow, make a solid version of that and prevent any support generating inside.
 - **Remember you'll need to move your custom blocker to intersect with the surface of the model that needs blocking.**
 - This changes the model geometry in a way that might result in it not slicing as well if you turn it back into a regular model.
 If you think you might do that, please make a copy of your original.
-- Converting very complex models into support blockers may make Cura appear to freeze (from a few seconds to several minutes in my "worst case scenario" tests) - please let it finish and Cura will start responding again.
-- Cura's support generation may appear to ignore thin lines, that's because it can expand into those areas.

 All built in support types support being a fixed height or going down to the build plate.